We don’t support this browser anymore.

 No recommendation - No news or research item is a personal recommendation to deal.
 All investments can fall as well as rise in value so you could get back less than you invest.

-Profit before tax fell 1% to £1.9bn, better than the £1.6bn expected.
-The beat was driven by better income than expected and lower impairments, which came in at £384mn (£516mn expected).
+Profit before tax rose 18% to £2.2bn, better than the £2.0bn expected.
+The beat was driven by better income than expected and lower impairments, which came in at £374mn (£452mn expected).

 Our view

-2024 will be more about trying to stabilise performance, than beat the year just gone.
-On that front, there are positive developments.
-Consumers have been shifting to higher rate, longer term, savings accounts over the past few quarters – bad for banking profit.
+There are a few moving parts to operations, but looking to the UK, we’ve seen savers shifting to higher rate, longer term, savings accounts over the past few quarters – bad for banking profit.
 But that shift is now slowing, and we think the bulk of the account swapping is behind us.

-But Barclays is a well-diversified beast, and the UK's just one part.
+But Barclays is a well-diversified business, and the UK's just one part.
 It's also one of the largest global investment banks and has a sizeable US credit card business.

 Higher rates along with increased US credit card balances, have been a tailwind, but it can be a double-edged sword.
-Default rates on US credit cards continue to tick higher and while loan losses are still expected to be below levels seen last year, reserves are being tapped.
+Default rates on US credit cards have trended higher in recent quarters, though they stabilised in the most recent period.
+But while loan losses are still expected to be below levels seen last year, reserves are being tapped.
 This is an area to watch over the coming quarters.

-The large investment bank is one of Barclays’ key differentiators and a driving force behind the better-than-expected second-quarter numbers.
+The large investment bank is one of Barclays’ key differentiators and a driving force behind new medium-term targets.
 As we saw with some of the US giants, the long-awaited recovery in investment banking fees is starting to show its face.
-Activity in both the equity and debt markets is starting to come back, but there’s intense competition, and Barclays will need to work hard to keep pace with key US rivals.
+Trading activity in both the equity and debt markets is also looking good, but there’s intense competition and US peers did see better growth in equity markets over the recent quarter.
+Barclays will need to work hard to keep pace with key US rivals.

 The balance sheet is well capitalised and guidance points to £10bn in distributions over 2024-26, weighted toward buybacks.
-That’s around 30% of Barclay’s current market cap.
+That’s a little under 30% of Barclay’s current market cap.
 It’s ambitious and no returns are guaranteed.

 Barclays has had a material re-rating over the year so far.
 We think much of that is justified with the depressed levels seen for much of the past couple of years being unwarranted.
-From here, in our view, questions around the ongoing recovery from the investment banks and US consumer strength need answering before we see a further change in sentiment.
+From here, in our view, questions around the ongoing recovery from its investment bank and US consumer strength need answering before we see a further change in sentiment.

 The financials sector is medium-risk in terms of ESG.
 Product governance is the largest risk for most companies, especially those in the US and Europe with enhanced regulatory scrutiny.
 Data privacy and security is also an increasingly important risk for banks and diversified financial firms.
 Business ethics, ESG integration and labour relations are also worth monitoring.